dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 6/01 Introduction.md

 - Event logs
 - Additional products and services

+## Setting the workspace to {{powerVS.serviceInstanceName}}

-For this section of the demonstration guide, at the start of every activity, ensure that you are in the {{powerVS.serviceInstanceName}} workspace.
+For this section of the demonstration guide, at the start of every activity, Please ensure the workspace is set to {{powerVS.serviceInstanceName}}.
 To do so, follow the steps below...